 Market Intelligence and Market Research have been in trend for a while now but to understand the two separately has been a bit confusing all this time.
 This is because market intelligence and research have a very thin line of difference between them.
 Where the former is related to analyzing the existing industry trends, the latter is more company specific.
 But both of these terminologies more or less share the same target-providing better customer experience, analyzing business status and adopting relevant marketing strategies accordingly.

 Marketing intelligence is practiced by the professionals to use the already existing data to study their competition, market, customer behavior, political impacts and a lot more.
-While doing market research there is no dependency on the available data, companies conduct surveys, phone calls, collect reviews, do social media audits to gather the company-specific data and use it to transform into useful information.
+While doing market research there is no dependency on the available data, companies conduct surveys like Net Promoter Score, phone calls, collect reviews, do social media audits to gather the company-specific data and use it to transform into useful information.

 Let us understand the terms with their impact on various aspect.